-Site training will be performed prior to the activation of the site and will include all processes for the trial including but not limited to protocol training, MRI acquisition and regular Quality Assurance (QA) monitoring system, data management procedures, procedures for handling of investigational medicinal product, adverse event and protocol deviation reporting procedures, procedures for laboratory samples, and frequency and expectations for any monitoring visits.
+Site training will be performed prior to the activation of the site and will include all processes for the trial including but not limited to protocol training, MRI acquisition and regular Quality Assurance (QA) monitoring system (for sites participating in Analysis Stage 1 only), data management procedures, procedures for handling of investigational medicinal product, adverse event and protocol deviation reporting procedures, procedures for laboratory samples, and frequency and expectations for any monitoring visits.
 A log of attendees will be kept in the TMF as a record of participants present at all types of training events.